alex-oleshkevich/starsessions/README.md

 ### lifetime and ttl

 The `write` accepts two special arguments: `lifetime` and `ttl`.
-The difference is that `lifetime` is a total session duration (set by the middleware) and `ttl` is a remaining session time.
+The difference is that `lifetime` is the total session duration (set by the middleware) and `ttl` is the remaining session time.
 After `ttl` seconds the data can be safely deleted from the storage.

-> Your custom backend has to correctly handle setups when `lifetime = 0`.
+> Your custom backend has to correctly handle cases when `lifetime = 0`.
-In such cases you don't have exact expiration value, and you have to find a way how to extend session TTL at the storage side, if any.
+In such cases, you don't have an exact expiration value, and you would have to find a way to extend session TTL on the storage side, if any.

 ## Serializers